KevCaz/KevCaz.github.io/content/notes/imagemagick/color_rotate/index.md

 one](/notes/imagemagick/resizeimagemagick) about image resizing).
 Yesterday I used [`convert`](https://imagemagick.org/script/convert.php) to color and rotate an image and I would like to show how simple it is here.
-Note that in order to show what the different command lines yoeld, I've used the PNG file of the GitHub Octocat (`Octocat.png`) available at https://github.com/logos.
+Note that in order to show what the different command lines yield, I've used the PNG file of the GitHub Octocat (`Octocat.png`) available at https://github.com/logos.

-{{< figcenter "Octocat.png" 30 "Octocat.png" >}}
+{{< figcenter "./Octocat.png" 30 "Octocat.png" >}}

 To fill `Octocat.png` with black, I've used the following command line: